0x0raman/Products-Frontend/README.md

   npm install
 ```

-### 4. To run locally one slight change is also needed to be done
+### 4. Optional if Product-API is also running locally
-Modify the api.js file located at /src/services/api.js to just the below code
+#### Modify the api.js file located at /src/services/api.js to just the below code
+*if you're running the API locally only then implement this change*

 ```bash
   import axios from 'axios';